leon340/song-mood/README.md

 is not always indicative of the general mood of the song.
 Though it gives a good baseline there are other factors impacting the sentiment of the song.
-Factors such as tempo, key, loudness, and how reliant the song is on its lyrics will be also investigated.
+Factors such as tempo, mode, loudness, and how reliant the song is on its lyrics will be also investigated.

 The IMDB and Yelp models should be sufficient to continue research